 However, science indicates that there are a few serious flaws if we reason that way.
 First, expressing negativity tends to make us feel better but it makes the listeners feel worse.
 In reference to psychologist Jeffery Lohr, venting anger sounds a good idea but it is comparable to emotional farting in an enclosed area.

-Negativity is bad for you and your friends but frequent negativity can be very bad for your brain and health.
+Negativity is bad for you and your friends, and at the same time, it can be very bad for your brain and health.

 Put in a different way, having a thought will make it easier to have the same thought again.
 This is something bad for a perpetually gloomy person.
 Repeated negative thoughts will make it easier to have more negative thoughts.